AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/tutorials/validation-summary.md

 2. Enter a **name** to identify the validation, then provide a **category** and a **description**.
 3. Edit the code in the editor to validate the events for your Assurance session.

-The validation function will automatically be tested after any text changes in the code editor.
-After you have tested your function, you can click **Publish** to save your validation.
+Once the function tests are complete, select **Publish** to save your validation.

 ### Event Definition